Marko-Suchy/Data-Science-Portfolio/12_15_23_The_Leyburn_Stair_Exercise/README.md

 * Technical writing

 ## Data Sources
-This project utilized data collecting from subjects enrolled in BIOL 201.
+This project utilized data collected from subjects enrolled in BIOL 201.

 ## Final Product Description
-The Final products of this project include a writen report, including a description of experimental methods for data collection and statistical analysis.
+The Final products of this project include a writen report, with a description of experimental methods for data collection and statistical analysis.
 Also included in the final products of this project is a technical report, which details statistical and computational methods.

 ## Coauthorship Credit
 This project was coauthored by Sanil Partha, Zach Ricciardelli, Nisha Walvekar, and me, Marko Suchy.